EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 $ dotnet ef database update
 ```

-## Adding controller with custom routes
+## Adding controllers with custom routes

 Our model dictates that vehicle models belong in a make.
 In other words, a vehicle model has no meaning by itself.
 It only has meaning within the context of a make.
 Ideally, we want our API routes to reflect this concept.
 In other words, instead of URLs for models to look like this: `/api/Models/{id}`; we'd rather them look like this: `/api/Makes/{makeId}/Models/{modelId}`.
 Let's go ahead and scaffold a controller for this entity: